louketo/louketo-proxy/README.md

 #### **Metrics**

-Assuming the --enable-metrics has been set, a Prometheus endpoint can be found on /oauth/metrics; at present the only metric being exposed is a counter per http code.
+Assuming the *--enable-metrics* has been set, a Prometheus endpoint can be found on */oauth/metrics*; at present the only metric being exposed is a counter per http code.

 ### **Contribution Guidelines**
 ----